gregg-miskelly/MIEngine-wiki/Building-the-MIEngine.md

 3. Not an absolute requirement, but strongly recommended: [install VS 2015 Update 1](http://go.microsoft.com/fwlink/?LinkId=691129) or newer.

-4. The Windows 10 tools must be installed (these add support for the portable class libraries that the MIEngine uses).
+4. The Windows 10 tools must be installed (these add support for the [portable class libraries](https://github.com/Microsoft/MIEngine/wiki/Portable-Class-Libraries-(PCL)-used-in-the-MIEngine) that the MIEngine uses).
 It is also recommended to install the Android tools so that you can test the Android C++ scenario.
 If you didn't do this or you aren't sure --

     * Open Windows Control Panel.
     * Open the Programs and Features applet.